naturuplift/SocialNetworkAPI/README.md

 │   └── seed.js                # Contains seed data for the database
-├── .gitignore                 # Specifies intentionally untracked files to ignore ├── package.json               # Defines project and its dependencies ├── package-lock.json          # Auto-generated file for any operations where npm modifies the node_modules tree or package.json
-├── README.md                  # Project description and guidelines
+├── .gitignore                 # Specifies intentionally untracked files to ignore ├── package.json               # Defines project and its dependencies ├── README.md                  # Project description and guidelines
 └── server.js
 ```